-Given the significant improvements in market conditions since the last valuation date, as part of the valuation discussions, we asked the WYPF what options were available for reviewing our contributions to take into account post valuation experience.
+Given the significant improvements in market conditions since the last valuation date, we are in discussion with WYPF on the options available for reviewing our contributions.
 We understand your view is that this would not result in a contribution reduction given:

-- The Funding position hasn't improved under your funding strategy approach (even though we believe it has on a typical exit basis) - You are constrained under you funding strategy by how you categorise Employers
+- The Funding position hasn't improved under your funding strategy approach (even though you acknowledge it has on a typical exit basis) - You are constrained under your funding strategy by how you categorise Employers.
+You state in your response dated 16 November 2023 that you don't believe it is appropriate to include University of Bradford in the lower risk contributions category as we are not a scheduled body.

 In our view, given our position with a surplus on a very low risk basis, our covenant is now very strong, and it wouldn't be unreasonable to treat us as a lower risk employer.
+Furthermore, we believe that very high surpluses should be able to be recovered over short time periods.